-The purpose of the current mineral resource estimate update is to better define higher grade exists for production of a copper by-product credit.
-Copper potential in the entire Hope Brook deposit was evaluated by Desautels et al. (2014) and, in keeping with NI 43-101 and CIM does not include a re-assessment of the deposit's copper exploration target.
+Gold is the only metal represented in the current resource statement but a strong possibility exists for production of a copper by-product credit.
+Copper potential in the entire Hope Brook deposit was evaluated by Desautels et al. (2014) and, in keeping with NI 43-101 and CIM Standards reporting standards, was expressed as an exploration target.
+The current estimate does not include a re-assessment of the deposit's copper exploration target.